sfreet/logvault/README.md

 **http://localhost:8080**

+You will be prompted to enter the secret configured in `config.yaml` to access the dashboard.
 The UI will display a list of all active alarms.
 It auto-refreshes every 5 seconds.
-You can also manually delete an alarm by clicking the "Delete" button.
+You can also manually delete an alarm by clicking the "Delete" button or log out using the "Logout" button.

 ## Configuration